Disadvantages of Art Therapy: What You Should Know

 In an art class, your goal is to come up with a finished artwork to showcase.

-However, in art therapy, the goal is to show your thoughts and emotions during the process, even without finished product.
+However, in art therapy, the goal is to show your thoughts and emotions during the process, even without a finished product.

 The purpose of therapy with visual art is to encourage a person to comfortably express his/her feelings, imaginations, and perceptions.